 Note (ii) As a result of the 2021 Representation review, the ward structure in the district changes on the date of the local body elections (8 October 2022).
-From this date, the Queenstown/Wakatipu and Arrowtown wards are replaced by the Queenstown-Whakatipu Ward and the Arrowtown-Kawarau Ward with no change to the overall combined ward area.
-From 8 October, 2022, this rate will apply to the same geographic area as before, i.e. the combined Queenstown-Whakatipu Ward and the Arrowtown-Kawarau From 8 October, 2022, this rate will apply to the same geographic area as before, i.e. the combined Queenstown-Whakatipu Ward and the Arrowtown-Kawarau Ward less the area represented by the former Arrowtown ward.
+From this date, the Queenstown/Whakatipu and Arrowtown wards are replaced by the Queenstown-Whakatipu Ward and the Arrowtown-Kawarau Ward with no change to the overall combined ward area.
+From 8 October, 2022, this rate will apply to the same geographic area as before, i.e. the combined Queenstown-Whakatipu Ward and the Arrowtown-Kawarau Ward less the area represented by the former Arrowtown ward.